julien-klaus/leapp/README.md

 Please install the package using `pip install .`

-We need the following requirements for Python (3.7):
+We need the following requirements for Python (3.8):

 - `networkx` - for graphical output of the underlying networks
 - `graphviz` - for graphical out of the underlying networks
 - `pandas` - for reading and writing data
+- `sklearn` - for some preprocessing
 - `rpy2` - for running R code
 - `numpy` - for some mathematical calculations